-When Pennsylvania couples divorce, it has an impact on their taxes.
-Once the divorce is finalized, their filing status will change from married to single.
-This is usually based on their marital status on the last day of the year.
-However, there may be a number of more complex issues.
+Once a divorce is finalized, tax filing status will change from married to single or head of household.
+This is usually based on marital status on the last day of the year.
+However, there may be a number of more complex issues to consider.

-For example, if there is a retirement account to divide, they might need a document called a qualified domestic relations order.
-If the account is an IRA, a QDRO is not necessary, but they may want to find out whether there are steps they can take to avoid a 10% early withdrawal penalty.
-People who need to sell a home might want to take the timing into account.
-In some cases, it could be beneficial to sell it before the divorce is final since the tax situation might benefit married people more than single people.
-It is important to understand state law since there may be specific rules around dividing other assets, such as stock.
+For example, if there is a retirement account to divide, a document called a Qualified Domestic Relations Order (QDRO) might be required.
+If the account is an IRA, a QDRO is not necessary, but the paying party may want to find out whether there are steps they can take to avoid a 10% early withdrawal penalty.
+Further, for those needing to sell a home pursuant to the terms of the marital agreement, it could be beneficial to sell it before the divorce is final based on the tax consequences.
+It is important to consult with a tax attorney or an accountant to see what type of tax implications may arise.